Skagit River: History

 Settlement along the river by European Americans in the late 1800s was inhibited by two ancient logjams that blocked navigation upriver.
 The settlers first established a village at the tip of the delta which they called Skagit City.
 The massive logjam was found about 10 mi upstream from the mouth of the river.
 Attempts to remove it began in 1874 by a team of loggers, who salvaged the logs.
 After three years of work, a 5 acre section of the jam broke free and scattered downriver.
 Soon thereafter the river became navigable.
 Mount Vernon was founded at the approximate site of this logjam.

 In November 1897, the Skagit River flooded severely; in the aftermath as the floodwaters receded, two new logjams formed and blocked navigation.
 The largest was near the mouth, and filled the river from bank to bank for about 800 yd.
 Using a recently built logjam removal boat named Skagit, teams finally cleared this jam in about a month.
 The years 1909, 1917, and 1921 are the other annual peak discharges of record for the gauging station at Concrete which is at the confluence of the Baker and Skagit Rivers.

 November 2017 brought significant flooding to the lower river at Mt.
 Vernon and Lyman.
+In December 2025, two atmospheric river rainfall events caused record flooding on the lower Skagit, with the river cresting at just under 38' in Mt.
+Vernon on December 12.
+Federal disaster relief aid was approved for the state following large scale flooding on the Skagit River and neighboring Puget Sound watersheds.